 The unit, however, has incurred previous violations for not collecting lead and copper tap samples to send out for testing under the rule during the 2013 and 2014 monitoring periods.
 Additionally, TCEQ has posted at least six public “boil water” notices at the unit in the last five years due to valve replacements, repair and line leaks.
-Wells’ complaint, however, notes that the prisoners are not permitted to boil the water.
+Wells’s complaint, however, notes that the prisoners are not permitted to boil the water.

 “The commissary sells us ‘hot pots’ which heat water but [doesn’t] boil it.
 If we alter our hot pots in order to make them boil, they get confiscated and we are given a disciplinary case for contraband,” Washington wrote in an essay about the matter on his blog.

-In a response to a complaint to TDCJ’s Ombudsman Office, an official claimed the agency trucked in clean water to provide to the unit’s staff and prisoners during at least one “boil water” notice period in December of last year.
+In a response to a complaint to TDCJ’s Ombudsman Office, an official claimed the agency trucked in clean water to provide to the unit’s staff and prisoners during at least one boil water notice period in December of last year.
 However, a supporter wrote a rebuttal to a separate Ombudsman Office response to a complaint about the water and conditions at Eastham, challenging the office’s independence in investigatory matters.

-The rebuttal also noted that key information about TCEQ’s December “boil water” notice had been withheld.
+The rebuttal also noted that key information about TCEQ’s December boil water notice had been withheld.
 Moreover, when Washington and others first exposed Wallace Pack’s now well-established arsenic contamination, they were similarly told there was no such contamination.
 Washington was subsequently moved off the unit.

-“To fix the problem is a multimillion-dollar project and, as we saw at the Wallace Pack unit in Navasota, Texas, the state will tell a bold-face[d] lie in order to keep from spending money,” Washington wrote in a letter.
-“The [TCEQ] is a state agency and it is not in their interest to expose toxic water in Texas prisons!
+“To fix the problem is a multimillion-dollar project and, as we saw at the Wallace Pack Unit in Navasota, Texas, the state will tell a bold-face[d] lie in order to keep from spending money,” Washington wrote in a letter.
+“The [TCEQ] is a state agency, and it is not in their interest to expose toxic water in Texas prisons!
 And now that the EPA has been defunded, there is absolutely no oversight or protection for anyone, including prisoners.
-Even when the EPA was fully funded the agency still ignored contaminated water and poisoned soil especially when the victims were poor people.
+Even when the EPA was fully funded, the agency still ignored contaminated water and poisoned soil especially when the victims were poor people.
 Environmental racism is rampant throughout the United States.”

-An analysis of two TCEQ datasets of violations of the agency’s environmental regulations at TDCJ prison units from January 2003 to March 2017 — conducted by the National Institute for Computer Assisted Reporting — shows that the Eastham Unit incurred more notices of violation than any other state prison.
+An analysis of two TCEQ datasets of violations of the agency’s environmental regulations at TDCJ prison units from January 2003 to March 2017 — conducted with assistance from the National Institute for Computer Assisted Reporting — shows that the Eastham Unit incurred more notices of violation than any other state prison.
 According to the dataset, Eastham has incurred 235 notices of violation within that timeframe.
 The violations ranged from several counts of “failure to prevent unauthorized discharge of wastewater”; “failure to ensure systems of collection, treatment and disposal are properly operated and maintained”; “failure to initiate planning for upgrading to the wastewater treatment plant”; and scores and scores of record-keeping, monitoring and reporting violations, including violations recorded in TCEQ’s Safe Drinking Water Information System related to the EPA’s Lead and Copper Rule.

 Contaminated water and deadly heat are not the only environmental issues affecting the living conditions of Eastham prisoners.
 They also say their cellblocks are plagued with black mold and a roach infestation.